 ESI: You both bring an impressive resume to the table; senior alumni of Red Bull and the NFL.
 How does your previous experience allow you to flourish in this particular role?

 Lindsey: The NFL is arguably one of the biggest sports brands in the world.
-From rights delineation and innovative data partnerships, to deal architecture, I am hopeful that I can further propagate the successes the team has already realised, and identify new opportunities to grow the business even further.
+From rights delineation and innovative data partnerships, to deal with architecture, I am hopeful that I can further propagate the successes the team has already realised, and identify new opportunities to grow the business even further.

 Sabrina: I might be biased, but I believe Red Bull is one of the best storytellers globally.
 For me, creating partnerships is about telling authentic and engaging stories that resonate with our audience and the audience of our brand partner.
 I love to find the strategic sweet spot that makes both brands click.
 I hope that my expertise in a brand turned publisher environment, combined with my knowledge of forming strategic global agreements and orchestrating cross-functional teams will help G2 grow their partnerships and cement themselves as the leading esports entertainment asset.